Human Computer Interaction

 Welcome to the website for SACHI, the SAndrews Computer Human Interaction research group (a HCI Group) based in the School of Computer Science.
 We act as a focal point for human computer interaction research across the University of St Andrews and beyond.

-We focus on the study, design, fabrication and role of digital technology in society.
-Our research sits at the intersection of computing technologies and real-world application.
-We are uniquely interdisciplinary, bringing together backgrounds from social sciences, engineering, education, computer science, law, design, creative arts to name only a few.
-Leveraging our interdisciplinary nature, we have a diverse range of interests including but not limited to: interaction design; sustainable futures; ethical and legal facets of technology; co-design; information visualization; healthcare and wellbeing; digital fabrication; tangible computing; digital inclusion and education; and digital humanities.
+We focus on the study, design, fabrication, and role of digital technology in society.
+Our research sits at the intersection of computing technologies and real-world applications.
+We are uniquely interdisciplinary, bringing together backgrounds from social sciences, engineering, education, computer science, law, design, and creative arts, to name only a few.
+Leveraging our interdisciplinary nature, we have a diverse range of interests, including but not limited to: interaction design; sustainable futures; ethical and legal facets of technology; co-design; information visualization; healthcare and wellbeing; digital fabrication; tangible computing; digital inclusion and education; and digital humanities.

 Members of SACHI co-supervise research students, collaborate on various projects and activities, share access to research equipment and our HCI prototyping workshop.
 Established in 2011, we now have a regular seminar series, social activities, summer schools and organise workshops and conferences together.
 Along with the above links, you can find more news about us